jeffro256/carrot/release/carrot_0.1.md

 ## 4. Rerandomizable RingCT abstraction

-Here we formally define an abstraction of the FCMP++ consensus layer called *Randomizable RingCT* which lays out the requirements that Carrot needs.
+Here we formally define an abstraction of the FCMP++ consensus layer called *Rerandomizable RingCT* which lays out the requirements that Carrot needs.
 All elliptic curve arithmetic occurs on ed25519.

 ### 4.1 Creating a transaction output